Electric-Coin-Company/kotlin-bip39/docs/PUBLISHING.md

 Production releases can be consumed using the instructions in the [README.MD](../README.md).
 Note that production releases can include alpha or beta designations.

 Automated production releases still require a manual trigger.
 To do a production release:
-1. Update the CHANGELOG and MIGRATIONS.md for any new changes since the last production release.
+1. Update the [CHANGELOG.MD](../CHANGELOG.md) for any new changes since the last production release.
 1. Run the [release deployment](https://github.com/zcash/kotlin-bip39/actions/workflows/deploy-release.yml).
 1. Confirm deployment succeeded by modifying the [Secant Android Wallet](https://github.com/zcash/secant-android-wallet) to consume the new version.
 1. Create a new Git tag for the new release in this repository.